 The Saenger Theatre of Mobile now functions as a performing arts center and is the official home of the Mobile Symphony Orchestra.
 The Saenger features an annual Summer Movie Series and presents numerous concerts, lectures and special events.
 The Saenger Theatre is a historic landmark, dear to the hearts of Mobilians for its architectural grandeur and ties to our cultural history as well as for the extraordinary caliber of entertainment it offers our community today.

-Erected in January of 1927, the stately, European-style Saenger Theatre in Mobile has witnessed thousands of top performers, acts, ballets and musicals throughout its almost eighty years of existence.
-The Saenger Theatre is a historic landmark, treasured for its architectural beauty and ties to our cultural history, as well as for the caliber of entertainment it offers our community today.
-With its newly renovated and upgraded electrical system, VIP facilities, stage rigging and state of the art sound system, the Saenger Theatre truly lives up to its reputation as, “Alabama’s greatest showplace.”
+The Mobile Saenger Theatre has witnessed thousands of top performers, acts, ballets and musicals since it was opened in 1927.
+With its newly renovated and upgraded electrical system, VIP facilities, stage rigging and state of the art sound system, the Saenger Theatre truly lives up to its reputation as “the Jewel of Joachim.”